Hiram Cox

 Captain Hiram Cox (1760–1799) was a British diplomat, serving in Bengal and Burma in the 18th century.
 The city of Cox's Bazar in Bangladesh is named after him.

 Biography

-As an officer of the East India Company, Captain Cox was appointed Superintendent of Palongkee outpost after Warren Hastings became Governor of Bengal.
-Captain Cox was specially mobilised to deal with a century-long conflict between Arakan refugees and local Rakhains (see Rakhine State).
-He embarked upon the mammoth task of rehabilitating refugees in the area and made significant progress.
-A premature death took Captain Cox in 1799 before he could finish his work.
+As an officer of the East India Company, Cox was appointed Superintendent of Palongkee outpost after Warren Hastings became Governor of Bengal.
+Cox was specially mobilised to deal with a century-long conflict between Arakan refugees and local Rakhains (see Rakhine State).
+He embarked upon the task of rehabilitating refugees in the area and made significant progress.
+Cox died in 1799 before he could finish his work.
 To commemorate his role in rehabilitation work, a market was established and named after him: Cox's Bazar ("Cox's Market").

 Cox was a member of the Asiatic Society, contributing scholarly articles on Asian culture to its journal Asiatic Researches.
 He is most noted for his long-debunked theory of the origin of chess as a four-player game, known as the Cox–Forbes theory.

+Family

+Cox married Mary Fraser, daughter of Andrew Fraser of Inverness.
+Their son Henry Chambers Murray Cox was born in Calcutta in 1789.
+An officer of the Bengal Army, he was promoted to the rank of general in 1871, and died in 1876.